• kyrylo a year ago

 I know sqlite3 is great, but I've always found it much more annoying to use it on a server for small side projects than just using Postgres where I could just connect to the prod instance from my local machine and run some queries to look at the data.
 With sqlite I'd always have to sync files, set up volumes, make sure permissions are correct vs. just setting an environment variable to a PG instance.

-• marvstazar 6 months ago
+• marvstazar a year ago

 From what I understand, the sqlite3 comment was made it context of the Solid libraries.
 Basically common Redis-backed functionality can now be sqlite3-backed instead.